10/30/2024

 Pat Miles

-Every one of them is gonna be a customer.
+Every one of them is going to be a tech customer.
 I'm kidding.
-It's a great question, and I gotta tell you, it's one that we ask every day.
-And I think that when you look at the greater than 200, it's reflective of the perpetuation of the interest in what we're doing.
-And I think people are at different places in their evolution of surgery and evolution, I think especially the lateral.
+You know, it's a great question, and I've got to tell you, it's one that we ask every day.
+I think that when you look at the greater than 200, it's reflective of the perpetuation of the interest in what we're doing.
+And I think people are at different places in their evolution of surgery and evolution, I think especially lateral.
 Lateral really is kind of the place that people clearly find that, hey, how do I learn lateral?
 And can I learn it from the guy who created it, Luis Pimenta?
-And so what they wanna do is they wanna come in here, and we have such an unbelievable group of surgeons.
-So the -to-peer experience here is unbelievable.
+And so what they want to do is they want to come in here and we have such an unbelievable group of surgeons.
+So the peer-to-peer experience here is unbelievable.
 And so we see a high level of engagement as surgeons come.
 Everybody has a different algorithm in terms of what makes them comfortable to engage in the technique.
-And so some guys will come in here, they won't do anything, then they'll do a -to-peer at a facility, they'll go to that facility, they'll either watch a surgeon or they'll watch it online, we have some online tools, but every surgeon has a different algorithm of things that they require to ultimately be comfortable in applying that technique to a patient.
-And so, oftentimes it's different for each surgeon.
-So not to evade the question, but I'm not gonna disclose the specific rate, but on the other side, it's one of those things where everyone is different and what we're doing is tailoring each of the different experiences.
-Part of the effort there is aligning interest.
-And I think it's making sure that are the right people being invited to come in, and are they people that are serious about engaging in the technique?
-Do we have the sales structure in place in that geography?
-Do we have access to the hospital?
-Do we have the things aligned such that we can ultimately count on someone applying the technique if the comfort level is there?
+And so some guys will come in here, they won't do anything, then they'll do a peer-to-peer at a At a facility, they'll go to that facility, they'll either watch a surgeon or they'll watch it online.
+We have some online tools.
+But every surgeon has a different algorithm of things that they require to ultimately be comfortable in applying the technique to a patient.
+And so, you know, oftentimes it's different for each surgeon.
+So not to evade the question, but I'm not going to disclose the specific rate, but on the other side, it's one of those things where everyone is different and what we're doing is tailoring uh each of the different experiences you know part of the effort there is is aligning interest and i think it's making sure that are the right people being invited to come in and are they people that are serious about uh engaging in the technique do we have the sales structure in place in that geography do we have access to the hospital do we have the things aligned such that we can ultimately count on someone applying the technique if the comfort level is there.
 And so those are the ways that you ultimately continue to elevate the yield associated with people coming in.
-But it's something that I've dealt with over the last 20 some odd years in this business, or 25 years in the business.
-And I wish that there was a predictable algorithm associated with exactly who's gonna use and who's not.
+But it's something that I've dealt with over the last 20 some odd years in this business or 25 years of the business.
+And I wish that there was a predictable algorithm associated with exactly who's going to use and who's not.
 There just isn't.

 speaker